Street, Pedestrian & Bicycle Facilities

-The 6-Year Transportation Improvement Program map shows the locations of arterial and residential streets currently planned for improvement.
+The 6-Year Transportation Improvement Program Map shows the locations of arterial and residential streets currently planned for improvement.
 The plan may change as a result of future street condition surveys or a shift in other priorities.
-Past street improvement areas can be viewed on the History of Street Resurfacing map.
-The City Council approves the prioritization of arterial and residential street improvement projects every spring as part of the adoption of the City's Six Year Transportation Improvement Program.
+Past street improvement areas can be viewed on the History of Street Resurfacing Map.
+The City Council approves the prioritization of arterial and residential street improvement projects every spring as part of the adoption of the Transportation Improvement Program (TIP).

 Pedestrian and Bicycle Facilities

 The City continues to develop a comprehensive system of pedestrian and bicycle facilities as part of the Transportation Element of the Comprehensive Plan.
 Projects are directed at improving conformity to standards, connectivity, and signage for non-motorized facilities throughout the Island.

 |Pedestrian & Bicycle Path along the I-90 Corridor|

 The Pedestrian and Bicycle Facilities Plan, originally approved in 1996 and updated in 2010, guides investments and other actions relating to Mercer Islandís pedestrian and bicycle facilities such as trails, crosswalks, bike lanes, and sidewalks.
 The plan includes a complete list of projects and improvements to be constructed as budget allows, based on Council prioritization and approval.

 The majority of target projects are generally identified in the current Pedestrian and Bicycle Facilities Plan, however, some new projects can be added as part of the annual Transportation Improvement Program (TIP) update and approval process.

 For more information on getting around Mercer Island by bike, foot, or transit, view this map from the 2016 Mercer Island In Motion campaign, promoted by King County Metro.